ConnectNowUK/docs/docs/queue-system/developer-guide/api/README.md

 | `priority_delay` | `number` | A valid integer | - | Time delay in seconds for a query to escalate to additional agents (see: [Concept Overview - queue routing logic](../../user-guide/concept-overview.html#queue-routing-logic]))  |
 | `is_active` | `boolean` |  `true` or `false` | - | Whether this company is active or not |

+### Delete a queue

+Note: queues with a set `company_user_id` cannot be deleted.
+To delete such queues, remove the user from the company.

 ## Query

 ### Create a new query